Donald Trump Supporters In A Rural Region Of Virginia Are Turning On Him For Coronavirus Response, Report Says

 “He thinks we’re all stupid and will show up for him no matter what.
 At this point, I can’t imagine bringing myself to do that.”

-According to Matt, New York Governor Andrew Cuomo, who some have praised for his handling of the COVID-19 pandemic, is the kind of leader the United States needs.
+According to Matt, New York Governor Andrew Cuomo — who some have praised for his handling of the COVID-19 pandemic — is the kind of leader the United States needs.

 “We need a guy like Cuomo handling this for the whole country,” he said, adding that he watches the 62-year-old politician’s press conferences.